guheshN/FoodApp/README.md

 Raymond Neo Soon Aik S10185503D

-Guhesh
+Guhesh Nalachandiran S10187977C

 Aniq

 NP Foodie

-Our team has to decide to create an application that enable anyone to leave a review on our canteen in Ngee Ann Polytechnic.
+Our team has to decide to create an application that enable anyone to leave a review on ofr canteens in Ngee Ann Polytechnic.
 By doing this students or outsiders are able to know what are the hottest and famous food stalls in NP.

 ![page 4](https://user-images.githubusercontent.com/52902576/62009598-b1095b00-b193-11e9-9b63-eb8fdad28f36.PNG)
 This will be the first page that will be displayed when the user first launch the application.